In the New Testament, the word stenographer (or stenography) does not occur. How do we know they were at work in Jesus’s ministry?

 Texts

 The answer is in the foundational texts.
-They are clear that rapid writers were responsible for the preservation and deliverance of the spoken word of Jesus.
+They make clear that rapid writers were responsible for the preservation and deliverance of the spoken word of Jesus.
 We put these texts together in word-for-word translations.

 Luke